mixxxdj/proposals/proposals/2024-06-05_Track_Similarity_Column.md

 ### Finding the target track

-In the initial version, Mixxx will use the Sync Leader as the target track.
+In the initial version, Mixxx will use the Sync Leader as the target track, or the track from the Preview Deck if it is present.

-Later, we can provide context menu options to target other decks, or tracks from the library.
+The Preview Deck will take precedence over the Sync Leader.

 ### Computing Compatibility